isalasg/itszn/Apuntes/006_TSP/Unidad_I/PITCHME.md

 ---
 ### @color[brown](1.1 Conceptos de TSP)
 #### @color[orange](1.1.1 Definición)
-- TSP reduces the number of post-release defects by 80% or more, so systems produced with TSP are more reliable and less likely to have latent defects that lead to these serious concerns.
+- TSP @color[green](reduces) the number of post-release @color[green](defects by 80% or more), so systems produced with TSP are more reliable and less likely to have latent defects that lead to these serious concerns.

 ---
 ### @color[brown](1.1 Conceptos de TSP)
 #### @color[orange](1.1.1 Definición)
-- TSP is an operational, “how-to” implementation of the principles and best practices that the SEI has advocated since its inception.
-TSP also includes many concepts that have not been implemented in other engineering methods, including.
+- TSP is an operational, @color[green](“how-to”) implementation of the @color[green](principles and best practices) that the SEI has advocated since its inception.
+TSP also includes many concepts that have not been implemented in other engineering methods, including:
     + self-directed team management
     + an integrated measurement framework

 ---
 ### @color[brown](1.1 Conceptos de TSP)
 #### @color[orange](1.1.1 Definición)
-- continua...
+- cont...
     + a comprehensive, pre-test quality management system
     + a coaching model
     + a team-focused strategy for rapid deployment